Server data from the Official MCP Registry

 }

-VS Code supports discovering and installing MCP servers directly from the editor, without touching the terminal.
+VS Code supports discovering and installing MCP servers directly in the editor, without using the terminal.

-After installing, edit the generated entry in .vscode/mcp.json to add your tool= args and env key mappings as shown in the Usage section below.
+After installing, edit the generated entry in .vscode/mcp.json to add your tool= arguments and env key mappings as shown in the Usage section below.

 "servers": {